ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    ![screenshot: fn-aws-iam-detach-user-policies-action_2 ](./screenshots/fn-aws-iam-detach-user-policies-action_2.png)

-This invokes the `Example: AWS IAM: Detach All User Policies` workflow, which calls the `AWS IAM: Detach User policies` function.
+Press Execute to invoke the `Example: AWS IAM: Detach All User Policies` workflow, which calls the `AWS IAM: Detach User policies` function.

-On successful completion, for the data table `AWS IAM Users` the `Policies` field will get updated to an empty value for the selected user.
+On successful completion of the workflow, the `Policies` field of the `AWS IAM Users` data table is updated to an empty value for the selected user.

    ![screenshot: fn-aws-iam-detach-user-policies-datatable](./screenshots/fn-aws-iam-detach-user-policies-datatable.png)